-- Protects you and the community from dangers of damaged utilities

-- · Avoid expensive utility repairs
+- Protects you and the community from dangers of damaged utilities - Avoid expensive utility repairs, excavation downtime, and conserve resources - Required by law

-- · Conserve resources

-- · Avoid excavation downtime

-- · Required by law

 Do we have to?

 4216.2(b)

 Except in an emergency, an excavator planning to conduct an excavation shall notify the appropriate regional notification center of the excavator's intent to excavate...